 zip my-archive.zip file1.txt file2.txt

 As a result, each file is listed as it’s added.
-The name of the file and the amount of compression that was achieved on that file is shown also.
+In addition, the name of the file and the amount of compression achieved on that file are also shown.

 Furthermore, if you do not want to see the output from the

-zip as the ZIP file is created, use the
+zip as the file is created, use the

 zip -q my-archive.zip file1.txt file2.txt

--r (recursive) option and include the name of the sub-directory on the command line.
+--recurse-paths) option and have the subdirectories’ names on the command line.

 zip -r my-archive.zip directory1/ directory2/ file1.txt file2.txt